-The needs we work with
+The SEND needs we work with

 At SENse Learning we’re able to support young people with a wide variety of needs.